bmeares/Meerschaum/docs/mkdocs/reference/pipes/syncing.md

     <asciinema-player src="/assets/casts/sync-pipes.cast" preload="true" rows="37"></asciinema-player>

 ## Stages
-The primary reason for syncing in this way is to take advantage of the properties of immutable time-series data to minimize the stress imposed on remote source databases.
+The primary reason for syncing in this way is to take advantage of the properties of time-series data to minimize the stress imposed on remote source databases.

 ### **Fetch** (*Extract* and *Transform*)
 This is where the real time-series optimizations come into play.
 When syncing a SQL pipe, the definition sub-query is executed with additional filtering in the `WHERE` clause to only fetch the newest data.